 The below information is a summary, please see the Derbyshire JAPC traffic light classification criteria for full details.

 Not recommended or commissioned*.
 This may include drugs, treatments or medical devices.

-*Clinicians should submit an individual funding request, and await a positive outcome, before initiation of treatment for a BLACK medicine/treatment/medical device for NHS prescribing.
+*Clinicians should submit an individual funding request, and await a positive outcome, before initiation of treatment for a DNP medicine/treatment/medical device for NHS prescribing.

 You can also view a complete listing of all drugs.